Above: The jaguar killed near London, Texas in 1909

 Pa and Charley were scared to death.
 They had never seen a jaguar and didn’t even know what it was they were seeing.
 They just decided they’d better run for their own lives and try to get help as fast as their legs could carry them.

 As usual, this jaguar story ends with the cat’s demise.
-At 6’7″ and 125lbs, it was pretty large, but there is no mention of whether it was a male or female.
-I’m guessing it was another male in search of new territory.
+It was described as being 6’7″ and 125lbs, but there is no mention of whether it was a male or female.
+I’m guessing it was another young male in search of new territory.
 This was good jaguar habitat, aside from the humans.

 I’ve confirmed a photo is hanging in Wagner barber shop in downtown Junction.
 I’ll have to stop for a haircut next time I’m in town and get some higher-resolution versions.